neural-processing-lab/neural-processing-lab.github.io/content/people/index.md

 Brian is a junior at Bowdoin College studying abroad in Oxford, majoring in mathematics and computer science and minoring in music.
 He is interested in intersecting mathematical deductions of music, human processes and decisions, and the natural world with programming, as well as leveraging technology to benefit the common good and uncover truths in capital systems.

 [LinkedIn](https://www.linkedin.com/in/brianliu03/)

+### Charlotte Gerhaher
+> Master's Student

+{{< figure src="charlotte.png" alt="Charlotte" width="250px" >}}

+Charlotte is an MSc student in Advanced Computer Science at the University of Oxford, with a background in bioinformatics and veterinary medicine.
+She joined PNPL for her master's thesis to work on brain data synthesis using deep generative models, addressing the scarcity of data augmentation options for brain data.
+Before embarking on her current studies, she completed a BSc in Bioinformatics at the Technical University of Munich and Ludwig Maximilian University, where she focused on reducing bias in state-of-the-art machine learning models for the classification of thoracic diseases in chest X-rays.

+### Jeremy Ridge
+> Master's Student

+{{< figure src="jeremy.jpeg" alt="Jeremy" width="250px" >}}

+Jeremy is a current MSc student in Advanced Computer Science at the University of Oxford, associated with Wolfson College.
+He is completing his master's dissertation with the PNPL group focusing on deep learning applications for non-invasive neuroimaging data.
+Before coming to Oxford, he completed his bachelors at the University of Pennsylvania, double majoring in Cognitive Science and Computer Science.

+### Pablo Soëtard
+> Master's Student

+{{< figure src="pablo.png" alt="Pablo" width="250px" >}}

+Pablo is an MSc student in Mathematics and Foundations of Computer Science at the University of Oxford.
+At PNPL, his work focuses on studying the mathematical structures that encode speech on the brain, through the use of Selective State Space Models.
+Prior to joining PNPL, he worked on RL for quantum communication protocols at the National Research Council of Spain, and in the Neurocomputing group at UAM on neural pattern generators for robotics control.
+During his undergraduate years he studied a BEng in Computer Science and Engineering and another BEng in Telecommunications Engineering at UAM.
+He has worked on information retrieval systems, computer vision and MLOps for the past 4 summers at Google as a Research Software Engineer.